CLOVIX™ 75 TABLETS

 It may take longer than usual to stop bleeding while you are taking CLOVIX 75.

-- Tell your doctor immediately if you notice any of the following:
+- Tell your doctor immediately if you notice any

 – abnormal bruising or bleeding